SabrinaZalio1/rick-and-morty-project/README.md

 <img width="600" alt="Screen Shot " src="https://github.com/SabrinaZalio1/rick-and-morty-project/assets/81325676/9f5cd53f-60ec-4ef7-b479-db1ced8268bc">

 When the character is selected, you will see three different lists.
 The left one will show all the episodes where the #1 character appears.
 The right one will show all the episodes where the #2 character appears.
-The last list shows the episodes that both character #1 and #2 shared:
+The last list shows the episodes that both characters #1 and #2 share:

 <img width="600" alt="Screen Shot " src="https://github.com/SabrinaZalio1/rick-and-morty-project/assets/81325676/1c8d7e85-ece6-427d-bd5b-7764633b1ec8">